liuyigh/NFkB-gene/README.md

 I curated it to remove duplications and wrong information such as mislabelled access IDs or gene IDs.

-For easy presentation, I compared the original list and my curated list here online [LINK].
+For easy presentation, I compared the original list and my curated list here online [LINK](https://www.diffchecker.com/ykuzhrdz).
 I also attached a change.log text file.